Using Feedback to Improve Team Performance

 Using Feedback to Drive a Top Performing Team

 I reflect back on my early years in my professional career where feedback like this felt like a knife through the heart!
-The reality was that the leadership team actually wanted me to succeed, and these types of conversations were supposed to make me double down and reach deeper to increase my working performance (despite how brutalised I felt).
+I always took feedback so personally, and I avoided it like the plague.
+The reality was that the leadership team actually wanted me to succeed, and these types of conversations were supposed to help me be aware of my limitations, improve my professionalism and reach deeper to increase my working performance (despite how brutalised I felt).

-Using feedback to improve all our performances is a valuable tool, not just within the organisation, but can be an excellent life tool to make us all more balanced individuals.
-We should grow a culture of receiving and giving feedback whenever we see opportunities for growth of individuals, as many of us (me included) still have areas of our behaviour where we are unaware of how others perceive it and which may negatively impact on others.
+Using feedback to improve all our performances is a valuable tool, not just within the organisation, but useful to broaden our skills in life, making us all more balanced individuals.
+We should grow a culture of receiving and giving feedback whenever we see opportunities for growth of individuals, as many of us (me included) still have areas of our behaviour where we are unaware of how others perceive it and how that may negatively impact on others.

 One of the most important aspects, when considering giving feedback is the way in which we deliver the feedback in order to make it most effective for the recipient.

-Feedback firstly should be given in the context of genuine interest to improve the recipient in some way.
-Using it for point-scoring or using “the stick” as punishment should be avoided with providing a sensitivity to the person’s needs.
+Feedback firstly should be given in the context of genuine interest of the receiver for improvement.
+Using it for point-scoring or using “the stick” as punishment should be avoided, instead providing a sensitivity to the person’s needs.

-Feedback should be specific, talking through a real-life situation that was experienced, the behaviour that was exhibited should be described and the impact to someone or something that it caused.
-The alternative behaviour that would have generated a better outcome could then be discussed which should be realistic (something which the staff member can achieve and according to their ways of doing things).
+Feedback should be specific, using examples to assist the recipient to understand what might have been perceived by other people.
+The behaviour that was exhibited should be described with some detail and any impact due to that behaviour that it caused.
+Often, it might be useful to describe what an alternative behaviour could have generated a better outcome and the alternative impact that would have caused (something which the staff member can achieve and according to their ways of doing things).

 Communicating effectively based on individual staff member styles is an important consideration.
 The four types of communication styles need to be taken into consideration which are process, action, people and idea.
 Depending on the individual’s dominant style, they are likely to be more receptive on one style than another.
 Understanding your individual style and meeting the staff members style will make the communication more effective.